informidas/vba-toolbox/README.md

 Variables are typically declared inside of a Procedure or Function

-#### **Comments**
-Comments are used in VBA to give hints, guidance and documentation for what our code is doing at different steps along the way.
-Comments are extremely useful when other users are trying to read our code, as well as in helping the author revisit their code some time in the future.
-To create a comment in VBA, we type a single apostrophe ('), followed by the actual comment.
-For example: <br>
-<pre><code>
- 'This is my first comment
- 'This is my second comment
-</code></pre>
-Anything we type to the right of the *" ' "* symbol, the VBA interpreter will treat as a comment

-##### **Printing Messages** - using the *MsgBox* keyword
-In VBA, we use the *MsgBox* built-in function to print / output a message to the screen.
-It takes one mandatory input parameter for a message string, as well as a number of other optional parameters

 #### **Sub**
 A subroutine (or sub) is a procedure or package of vba code consisting of one or more statements that get executed when the sub is run / called.
 The format for a subroutine is as follows: <br>